Hair Loss After Weight Loss Injections: Is It Normal and What to Do

 Lower calorie intake: A sustained deficit may reduce the energy your body allocates to hair growth, causing temporary thinning.

-Studies looking at post-bariatric patients, who also experience fast weight loss, show similar patterns of shedding, supporting the idea that the weight change itself is the main driver, not the medication.
+Studies looking at post-bariatric patients, who also experience fast weight loss, show similar patterns of shedding.
+This supports the idea that the weight change itself is the main driver, not the medication.

 Typical Timeline of Hair Regrowth